MarkEdmondson1234/googleAuthR/README.md

 ## R Google API libraries using googleAuthR

-Here is a list of [available Google APIs.](https://developers.google.com/apis-explorer/#p/) this library can be used with.
+Here is a list of [available Google APIs](https://developers.google.com/apis-explorer/#p/) to make with this library.

-These libraries are all compatible as they use `googleAuthR` for authentication backend e.g. can use just one OAuth2 login flow and are Shiny compatible.
+The below libraries are all cross-compatible as they use `googleAuthR` for authentication backend e.g. can use just one OAuth2 login flow and can be used in multi-user Shiny apps.

 * [searchConsoleR](https://github.com/MarkEdmondson1234/searchConsoleR) - Search Console API
 * [bigQueryR](https://github.com/MarkEdmondson1234/bigQueryR) - BigQuery API